• Short waiting list for Caucasian donors

 -Free personal and family history of genetic and chromosomic conditions, for obvious reasons.

-If you think you fit the above criteria and you want to find out more about egg donation contact us.
+If you think you fit the above criteria and you want to find out more about egg donation, please contact us.

 Egg donation in Greece is altruistic by law.
 This means that it is not done for money.
-Despite that, Greek law allows reinmbursion of donors for the time lost from work and for their biological distress throughout the process.
-Legal reimburshment goes up to 1200 Euros, but cannot exceed this amount.
+Despite that, Greek law allows the reimbursement of donors for the time lost from work and for their physical distress throughout the process.
+Legal reimbursement has recently increased.

-Egg donation in Greece is anonymous.
-This anonymity is complete.
-Donor does not know the identity of the recipient and vice versa.
-All personal information is kept strictly confidential by the IVF Centers where egg donation is performed and sent only to the independent National Body of Assisted Conception, which makes sure that the function of every single IVF Unit in Greece is regulated.
+Egg donation in Greece is mainly anonymous.
+This anonymity can be complete.
+The donor does not know the identity of the recipient and vice versa.
+All personal information is kept strictly confidential by the IVF centres where egg donation is performed and sent only to the independent National Body of Assisted Conception, which makes sure that the function of every single IVF unit in Greece is regulated.

-In contradiction to what is valid to other countries, child coming from egg donation will not be able to find out who the egg donor was, even when they reach the age of 18, if that’s what the donor wants.
+In contrast to other countries, the child coming from egg donation will not be able to find out who the egg donor was, even when they reach the age of 18, if that’s what the donor wants.
 Most of the donors prefer complete anonymity.

 No. Ovaries contain about half a million eggs.
 During the donor treatment cycle you will only donate about 10-15 eggs, rarely more than that.
-The same amount of eggs as you would naturally lose during this month’s cycle.
-This will leave you with hundreds of thousands of eggs for the future.
+The same amount of eggs as you would naturally lose during a month’s cycle.
+This will leave you with hundreds of thousands of eggs in the future.
 Also if your doctor considers you to be at risk in any way or that your fertility could somehow be affected, then you would not be allowed to go through with egg donation.

-In any case, if you have any concerns at all, you must feel free to change your mind before committing to the process.
+In any case, if you have any concerns at all, you are free to change your mind before committing to the process.
 It is very important to feel comfortable with your decision.